ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 *  Only alphanumeric and dash (-) characters are allowed.
 *  The subdomain label must start with an alphabetic character and end with an alphanumeric character.
 *  The maximum length of the subdomain label is 10 characters.
-*  The subdomain label must be unique within your account.

 ### Domain name
 {: #np_orderinginstances-domain-name}